ta-data-bcn/Project-Week-8-Final-Project/Kick-Off.md

 ## Project Goals
 * Ask interesting and thoughful questions and find the data to answer them.
-* Focus on improving in areas that are hard for you or learning more about something with which you feel comfortable.
+* Focus on improving in areas and/or tools that are hard for you or learning more about something with which you feel comfortable.
+You can also learn to use new tools related to data analysis, visualization, etc.
 * Apply the statistical and/or machine learning techniques we have learned.
 * Create useful and clear graphs.
 * Present your insights in a thoughtful, clear and accurate way.